kunesj/omad/README.md

 1. Static binary way (Doesnt need root or any installed dependencies)
     - Download archived binary file from latest [release](https://github.com/kunesj/omad/releases).
-    - Extract "omad" file to any folder in your system path (best places are ~/bin or /usr/local/bin).
+    - Extract "omad" folder to anywhere you like, and link "omad" executable to ~/bin (or /usr/local/bin)

+    ln -s /path/to/extracted/folder/ehfilemanager /home/$(whoami)/bin/ehfilemanager

     - Extract omad.desktop to ~/.local/share/application or /usr/local/share/applications
     - You can now start OMAD with shortcut from global menu or from commandline with "omad" command